 Selections of the Standardized Patients are based on the needs of the COMs curriculum using specific criteria based on age, gender, health status, and life experiences, which relate to the conditions being portrayed.
 Training for a case portrayal takes 2-6 hours depending on the complexity and purpose of the session with the medical students.
 Sessions with students, typically last 30-60 minutes and patients are asked to work daily between 2 and 8 hours when testing is occurring.
 When the curriculum is fully implemented, students will be tested on the average of 1 to 2 days each month.

-To be considered as a Standardized Patient, a candidate must complete an LUCOM online application* and have a physical examination completed by one of the faculty physicians at LUCOM with no charge to the candidate.
-Additionally the candidate must complete an interview with members of the LUCOM faculty and staff to ensure they understand the position requirements and have the personality, as well as, skills that are sought by the program and college.
+To be considered as a Standardized Patient, a candidate must complete an LUCOM online application.
+The candidate must complete an interview with members of the LUCOM faculty and staff to ensure they understand the position requirements and have the personality, as well as, skills that are sought by the program and college.
 If the applicant is selected to be a Standardized Patient, LUCOM requires a signed Consent and Non-disclosure Agreement regarding photography, videotaping, cases, and protocols.

 This contractual, per-diem limited working agreement, consisting of less than 20 hours per week at maximum, with Liberty University College of Osteopathic Medicine does not include benefits and has no guarantee of regular hours or participation.
 Actors may be asked to work multiple times during the semester if they fulfill the needs of the case, the condition, and the testing parameters.
 There is no guarantee of work.

-If interested in becoming a Standardized Patient, please communicate via email with Mrs. Teresa Henderson, Administrative Assistant to Clinical Affairs – email@example.com.
+If interested in becoming a Standardized Patient, please communicate via email with Ms. Pamela J. Watson, Coordinator for Standardized Patients and Simulation.